Edditoria/markdown-plus-plus/README.md

 Writing docs in Markdown is common today, but Notepad++ doesn't provide syntax highlighting for Markdown by default.
 That's why this repo exists.

-This repo `markdown-plus-plus` is a **collection of User Defined Language XML files for Markdown syntax highlighting in Notepad++**.
-You download a file that matches your favorite theme, import in Notepad++, and then you are good to go.
+This repo "markdown-plus-plus" is a **collection of User Defined Language XML files for Markdown syntax highlighting in Notepad++**.
+You download this package.
+Import a file that matches your favorite theme, and then you are good to go.

 Thanks for encouragements and comments.
 This repo is not only for myself anymore.
 It's for everyone.

 If you are a Notepad++ and Markdown user, this is made for you.

+## Key Changes from v2 to v3 :new:

+- Markdown-plus-plus is a npm package now.
+You can fetch the UDL files in command line directly, `npx markdown-plus-plus --help`.
+- Build system relies on Node.js. `git clone` then `npm install` to develop this repo.
+Less dependency hell.
+- In v2, there are 2 builds for every themes: Modern and classic.
+Now, there are only 1 build.
+The main difference in classic build, [asterisk-style bullet points](https://github.com/Edditoria/markdown-plus-plus/tree/ref/end-of-v2#step-zero-pick-your-side), becomes an option in v3.
+- Better file structure:
+	- You can find all UDL files in one single folder called `<udl/>`.
+	- You can modify the config files in another folder called `<config/>`.
+	- Filename for UDLs follows the pattern: `<markdown.[theme-name].udl.xml>`.
+	- Filename for configs follows this pattern: `<markdown.[theme-name].config.json>`

 ## Screenshot